JanWiszniowski/SWIP5/ReadMe.md

 B. Downloading the program

 1. The first way of downloading is to download compressed files.
-For this purpose, on the site https://git.plgrid.pl/projects/SWIP/repos/SWIP5_public/browse/Release click the [...] button and select Download.
+For this purpose, on the site https://github.com/JanWiszniowski/SWIP5/Release click the <> Code button and select Download Zip.
 After saving the zip file, it should be unpacked in the selected directory.
 Any decompression program can be used for this.
 The program will be copied to subdirectory:
 .\Release\
 It can be invoked with the SWIP5 command from the. \Release\ directory.
 Calling from a different directory